ftCLI/FoundryTools-CLI/README.md

 Command line editor for 'data.csv' files.

 This tool is not intended to replace a code editor for CSV files, but can help to make small edits without leaving the command line.
-For complex projects, it's strongly recommended to use a code editor like Visual Studio Code or even Excel.
+For complex projects, it's strongly recommended using a code editor like Visual Studio Code or even Excel.

 Options:

     -c, --config-file PATH

-Use a custom configuration file instead of the default config.json file located in the same folderof INPUT_PATH.
+Use a custom configuration file instead of the default config.json file located in the same folder of INPUT_PATH.

 #### init-cfg
 Usage: